gryabov/backtest_utils/README.md

 $  pip3 install -r requirements.txt
 ```

-3..
+Only if you want to fetch history data from IB:

+1..
 Install IB Gateway from https://www.interactivebrokers.co.uk/en/index.php?f=16896

-4..
+2..
 Before run open the IB Gateway and log in your IB account

 ## How to run